thephm/hal_md/README.md

 ## Navigating your social network

-You can use any editor but preferably one that supports wikilinks, YAML frontmatter, and queries.
+You can use any text editor but preferably one that supports wikilinks, YAML frontmatter, and queries.

 1. [Obsidian](https://obsidian.md/) by fellow Canadians [Erica Xu](https://github.com/ericaxu) and [Shida Li](https://github.com/lishid)
 2. [Silver Bullet](https://github.com/silverbulletmd) which is Open-Source by Polish [Zef Hemel](https://github.com/zefhemel)

 Obsidian has a graph view (aka Map of Content aka MoC) which is fun to visualize your social network.
+Visual Studio Code is handy as well.

 ## Helper tools